Secret Beaches in Costa Rica

 Playa Hermosa is about an hour from Quepos by car.
 In Spanish, Playa Hermosa literally means “Beautiful Beach” and this beach could not be more aptly named.
 Clean white sand stretches off into the distance with few rocks and lots of large spreading shade trees along the treeline.

 It’s a great place for a lazy afternoon, playing in the surf, working on your suntan, or taking a nap in the shade.

 Because you need a car to access it, you won’t find as many tourists on this beach.
 However, it has become a more popular spot in recent years as people are discovering its hidden beauty.
 The great thing is that it’s a big beach so there is plenty of space for people to spread out.

 Playa Esterillos (Este, Centro, Oeste)

-Finding secret beaches is a fun adventure to go on with your beloved and even friends and family.
-This is just a taste of what you can find as Costa Rica does not disappoint with it’s array of options — it’s just a matter of being adventurous enough to get off the beaten path and explore what this gorgeous country has to offer!
+Finding secret beaches is a fun adventure to go on with your beloved or friends and family.
+This is just a taste of what you can find as Costa Rica does not disappoint with its array of options — it’s just a matter of being adventurous enough to get off the beaten path and explore what this gorgeous country has to offer!

 Want to know the best beaches to have your family portraits?
 Click the link below: